Tips and Strategies

 4. Use Bait Stations

 Some areas are just more prone to repeated rodent problems, like those close to wooded areas or are located in urban centers.
 Rodents tend to enter homes as the weather starts to get cooler in the fall.
-To help control rodents around the outside perimeter of your home, place bait stations approved for outdoor use, like the Tomcat® Rat & Mouse Killer Child & Dog Resistant, Refillable Station, in areas where rodents may try enter your home like near windows or vents.
+To help control rodents around the outside perimeter of your home, place bait stations approved for outdoor use, like the Tomcat® Rat & Mouse Killer Child & Dog Resistant, Disposable Station or Tomcat® Mouse Killer Child & Dog Resistant, Disposable Station, in areas where rodents may try to enter your home such as near windows or vents.
+A single Tomcat bait block kills a lot of rodents.
+Each 4-oz. bait block in the Tomcat® Rat & Mouse Killer station will kill up to 10 rats*, and each 1-oz. bait block in the Tomcat® Mouse Killer station will kill up to 12 mice*.
+For larger rodent infestations, Tomcat also offers refillable rat and mouse bait stations.